 COINAtlantic Geocontent Generator (CGG)

-The COINAtlantic Geocontent Generator (CGG) gave users the ability to create and publish their own geospatial information.
+The COINAtlantic Geocontent Generator (CGG) gives users the ability to create and publish their own geospatial information.

-The CGG was a simple-to-use tool that will enabled non-specialists to allow others to find and view ‘GeoContent’ as well as the metadata entered about the project/data tied to that geographic shape.
+The CGG is a simple-to-use tool that will enabled non-specialists to allow others to find and view ‘GeoContent’ as well as the metadata entered about the project/data tied to that geographic shape.

 The application consisted of five steps: